PaulSchiretz/pgl-backup/README.md

 ## How to Restore a Backup

-`pgl-backup` stores your data in standard, open formats, ensuring you can always access your files without needing this tool installed.
+`pgl-backup` is intentionally designed to store your data in standard, open formats.
+This philosophy ensures that you retain full ownership and access to your files at all times, using native operating system tools, without ever needing to install or rely on `pgl-backup` itself for restoration.

 ### 1. Locate Your Backup